Denise Eisenberg Rich: Personal life

 Denise Eisenberg met businessman Marc Rich on a blind date.
 They married and had three children, Daniella, Ilona, and Gabrielle.
 They divorced in 1996.
-She is Jewish.

 Ex-husband's presidential pardon

 Marc Rich received a pardon from U.S. President Bill Clinton on January 20, 2001, Clinton's last day in office.
 The pardon became controversial after reports surfaced that Denise Rich had made donations totalling more than $1 million to the Democratic Party and the Clinton Presidential Center.
 At a congressional hearing into whether the pardon was granted in exchange for her contributions, Rich invoked the Fifth Amendment to the United States Constitution, which denies the government power to compel self-incrimination.

 Citizenship

 Denise Rich renounced her U.S. citizenship in November 2011 and became an Austrian citizen.